UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 • no vit.A (without vitamin A)

 Convenient, but there are three problems.
-The first is the most obvious English language not everyone knows.
-Second, the EWG ranks products that are only available in the US.
-Most of these funds are not represented on the Russian market, so they can only be obtained through foreign trips or ordering via the Internet.
-Thirdly, the EWG itself acknowledges that more effective SPFs have already been approved in Europe, and in the US, the notorious Food and Drug Association allows the use of fewer sunscreens.
-Moreover, the EWG emphasizes that the production of sunscreens is much more strictly regulated in Europe than in the US, which leads to higher quality and safety for the consumer of these products.
+The first one is the most obvious, English language Not everyone knows.
+Second, EWG ranks products that are only available for sale in the United States.
+Most of these funds are not presented on Russian market, so you can only get them through trips abroad or ordering online.
+Third, the EWG itself admits that more effective SPFs have already been approved in Europe, and in the USA the well-known Food and Drug Association allows the use of fewer sunscreen filters.
+Moreover, EWG emphasizes that sunscreens are much more regulated in Europe than in the United States, leading to higher quality and safer products for consumers.

-Ladies, I urge you to test your SPF-labeled products for active ingredients that block both UVB and UVA rays.
-It would be great if you share your discoveries.
+Beauties, I urge you to check your SPF-labeled products for active ingredients that block both UVB and UVA rays.
+It will be great if you share your discoveries.
 Was this post helpful to you?
 Are there any other questions left unanswered on this topic?

 My search for the perfect moisturizer for the summer with a high and broad degree of protection is still ongoing!

 Do you want to be one of the first to know about new makeup products?
-Do you want to know how not to waste money on obviously ineffective means? care?
+Do you want to know how not to waste money on obviously ineffective products? care?
 Have you always wanted to know what your cream is made of, but were afraid to even think about it?
-The Beauty Maze mailing list is the answer to these and many other questions.
+The Beauty Maze newsletter is the answer to these and many other questions.
 Don't miss a single letter, subscribe NOW !

-As summer approaches, not a day goes by that someone doesn't ask me a question about PPD in sunscreens.
+As summer approaches, not a day goes by without someone asking me a question about PPD in sunscreens.

-Many, after watching TV shows, are deeply imbued with the topic - and now they look at jars and tubes with prejudice, driving sunscreen sellers crazy with questions about the level of PPD.
+Many, having watched enough television programs, are deeply imbued with the topic - and now they are looking at jars and tubes with passion, driving sunscreen cosmetics sellers crazy with questions about the PPD level.

-If they do not find such an abbreviation, they panic, believing that the cream does not protect against dangerous sunlight.
+If they don’t find such an abbreviation, they panic, believing that the cream does not protect against dangerous sun rays.
 Is it really?

 No. Let's figure out what PPD is and why this abbreviation is not always present on the packaging.

-As you know, there are two types of sunlight that adversely affect the skin:
+As you know, there are two types of sun rays that negatively affect the skin:

-Spectrum B rays (UVB) - medium waves of ultraviolet radiation, the effect of which is manifested by a tan or burn,
+Spectrum B rays (UVB) are medium ultraviolet waves, the effects of which are manifested by tanning or burns,

-Spectrum A rays (UVA) - long wavelengths of ultraviolet radiation that penetrate deep into the skin, damage the dermis and accelerate skin aging.
-UVA rays also cause an allergic skin reaction to the sun and are the cause of pigmentation disorders (neither glass nor clothing protects against spectrum A rays).
+Spectrum A (UVA) rays are long ultraviolet waves that penetrate deep into the skin, damage the dermis and accelerate skin aging.
+Also, UVA rays cause an allergic skin reaction to the sun and cause pigmentation disorders (neither glass nor clothing protects from spectrum A rays).

-Spectrum B protection is the well-known abbreviation SPF.
+Spectrum B rays protection is the well-known acronym SPF.
 (Sun Protection Factor).
-Now it is on all sunscreens, so we will not consider the issue of this type of protection.
+Now all sunscreens have it, so we will not consider the issue of this type of protection.

-But the abbreviation PPD (Persistent Pigment Darkening) is an indicator of protection against spectrum A rays..
-Why do we search - and do not find the cherished letters PPD on the tube?
+But the abbreviation PPD (Persistent Pigment Darkening) is an indicator of protection against spectrum A rays.
+Why are we looking and not finding the coveted letters PPD on the tube?

 There may be several options.

 OPTION 1.
-Most of the time this information is available.
-It's just "encrypted" in the form of a "UVA in a circle" icon.
-This icon indicates that the sunscreen has a safe and dermatologist-recommended PPD level. .
+Most often such information is available.
+It’s just “encrypted” in the form of a “UVA in a circle” icon.
+This symbol indicates that the sunscreen has a safe and dermatologist-recommended PPD level. .
 According to the recommendations of the European Commission, sunscreens must have a PPD of at least 1/3 of the declared SPF and a critical wavelength of more than 370 nm.
-The product can then be categorized as a broad spectrum sunscreen, which covers the UVA rays of interest to us.
+The product can then be classified as a broad spectrum sunscreen, which covers the UVB rays of interest.

-Well-known pharmacy brands have PPDs that are much higher than the European standard.
-For example, in Vichy sunscreen cosmetics, the PPD is approximately 25 units, and in some La Roche-Posay products it reaches 42.
+Well-known pharmaceutical brands have PPD much higher than the European standard.
+For example, in Vichy sunscreen cosmetics the PPD is approximately 25 units, and in some La Roche-Posay products it reaches 42.

 OPTION 2.
 Instead of PPD, another marking is used - PA with "pluses".
 Often such markings can be found on Asian cosmetics.